 '''

-p4 [g-opts] archive [-h -n -p -q -t] -D depot FileSpec[revSpec]
+p4 [g-opts] archive [-n -h -p -q -t -z] -D depot FileSpec

+[revSpec]

 '''

-Moves the specified revisions into a depot of type archive.
+This commands enables a Helix Core server user with admin access to move the specified revisions into a depot of type archive.

 When files are moved into an archive depot, their last action is changed to archive.

 Commands that access file content, such as p4 sync and p4 diff, skip archive revisions, but commands that do not require access to file content, such as p4 filelog, continue to report metadata concerning the archived revisions.